cm68/micronix/README.md

 the full decision 1 simulator is getting close to running.

-cp/m boots the dj-dma images, but with some wierdness reporting empty sectors as bad directory entries.  this may actually be an emulator bug, since e5 is in the directory.
+cp/m boots the dj-dma images, the hdc-dma works, the hdca works all with write support.  some odd cases like hdca and hddma boot are still broken.

+the simulator has been sanitized a lot to allow growing into a more useful tool, allowing debug of additional device drivers that morrow never saw, like the disk3, scsi, etc.

+the debugger supports board-specific plugins, and breakpoints work well to chase problems down.

-to do:
+left to do:

-1) write the hdc-dma simulator
-2) write the trap code
-3) add floppy write support
+1) implement mpz80 traps
-4) add interrupts
+2) add interrupts
+3) boot from hdca and hdcdma

 the memory mapping, reset and i/o abstraction are done.